Large-time behaviour for coupled systems of Lotka-Volterra-type Fokker-Planck equations: Numerical tests

 In this section we show the evolution of the energy distance $\mathcal E_\ell(f_k,f_k^q)$, $k=1,2$, defined in \eqref{eq:norm} as discussed in Section \ref{sect:2}.
 In more detail, we will consider the initial distributions

 where $m_1(0) = 4$, $m_2(0) = 3$.
 In Figure \ref{fig:quasi_p12}-\ref{fig:quasi_p1} we show the dynamics of the Energy distance for several choices of $\ell = 0.6,0.7,0.8$.
 The evolution of the densities $f_1,f_2$ have been approximated through a second order semi-implicit structure preserving scheme over the domain $[0,L]$, $L = 50$ discretized with $N = 1001$ gridpoints, we point the interested reader to \cite{PZ} for a detailed description.
-The integrated the dynamics through $[0,50]$ with a time step $\Delta t = \Delta x/2$.
+We integrated the dynamics over the time horizon $[0,50]$ with a time step $\Delta t = \Delta x/2$.
 The damping of the Energy distance can be observed, with the upper bounds derived in Section \ref{sect:4} indicating that the convergence becomes exponential after a transient regime.

 In FIgure \ref{fig:f_fq} we depict the approximation of $f_1,f_2$ obtained with the SP scheme as solution to \eqref{intro:systFP} and the coefficients \eqref{eq:values} and of the quasi-equilibria $f_1^q,f_2^q$ at three times $t_1 = 1$, $t_2 = 10$, $t_3 = 20$.
 In the top row we consider $p = 1/2$ and in the bottom row $p = 1$, the quasi-equilibria are therefore defined by \eqref{eq:quasi_eq_G} if $p = 1/2$ and by \eqref{eq:quasi_eq_invG} if $p=1$.
 We can observe how for large times the two distributions converge towards the same limit.